 Here’s what worked (and what didn’t).

-1. Good Number of Servers, Unlimited Connections
+1. Decent Number of Servers with Unlimited Connections

 Hoxx VPN allows for an unlimited number of connections.
 This is good considering that internet users divide their time between desktop and mobile devices.